learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Unity_UI.md

 ![Screenshot 2023-11-23 at 12 06 47 AM](https://github.com/arielchen07/learning-software-engineering.github.io/assets/105243552/966981f3-0d0b-48cb-8ac2-56ed2e28ed22)

-You can change the order of Game Object by simply drawing them in the Hierarchy window.
+You can change the order of Game Object by simply dragging them in the Hierarchy window.

 ## Customize your UI element!